sourcegraph/datadog-democode/README.md

 1. Follow these instructions to setup Datadog's Dogshell to allow sending metrics from your terminal shell: https://docs.datadoghq.com/developers/guide/dogshell-quickly-use-datadog-s-api-from-terminal-shell/

-If you don't have a datadog account yet, sign up on their [website](https://datadog.com).
+If you don't have a Datadog account yet, sign up on their [website](https://datadog.com).

 2) Clone the repo: